PiggybankStudios/ObsidianProgrammingNotes/Languages/Rust Notes.md

 - [ ] `Result` works like `Option` but with `Ok` or `Err`. `match` and `.unwrap()` both work on `Result`
 - [ ] `.expect("Error message")` works like `.unwrap()` but throws a panic if the result an `Err`.
 Also can use `.is_err()`
 - [ ] Throw an error: `panic!("Error message");`
+- [ ] Documentation comments can be added inside `///` comment blocks before a function/type/etc. Documentation comments are in markdown syntax, so `# Header` and `[Name](link)` and code-block syntax with three backticks or backticks around something inline all work.
+Use `//!` comment blocks at the top of the `mod.rs` file to documentation the module.
+- [ ] `pub` keyword is required before something can be used anywhere outside it's file
+- [ ] `super::` can be used in namespace paths to go up a module
+- [ ] Initialize a struct with it's name followed by curly brackets: `let stock = Stock{ price: 42.3, name: "Google" };`.
+The struct member names are optional, even after one member has been named.
+All members are required to be specified?
 - [ ]
 ## Rust Compiler CLI Options `rustc` [Link](https://doc.rust-lang.org/rustc/command-line-arguments.html)
 - [ ] `-g` / `-C debuginfo=2`: Generate debug symbols